Creates a visualization of the displacement vectors from source (distorted) to target (true) coordinates for a set of homologous points.

 and magnitude of positional error in a dataset before correction.
 It plots

-arrows that originate at the distorted source
+arrows that originate at the distorted source coordinates and point to

-coordinates.
+the correct target coordinates.
 This provides an immediate visual sense

 of the spatial patterns in the distortion (e.g., rotation, scaling, or